tizuWare/.github/profile/README.md

 <a href="https://t.me/tizuWare" alt="Telegram channel"><img src="https://img.shields.io/badge/t.me-%2FtizuWare-blue" /></a>

 Making applications that work but with code that is not optimized at all

+**Everything mentioned below might change at any point in time without further notice**
 ## Note!
 By using any tizuWare application or service, you agree to using said product only for legal purposes according to laws of your country.
 If we find out that you ignore this, we may...
 - prevent you from using the tAppStore.